Walter Marcon

-Walter Marcon (28 March 1824 – 14 November 1875) was an English cleric, noted as a cricketer who played six first-class matches for Oxford University in 1843 and 1844.
+Walter Marcon (28 March 1824 – 14 November 1875) was an English cleric, noted as a cricketer who played six matches for Oxford University in 1843 and 1844.
 He had previously established a reputation for extremely fast bowling at Eton College.

 Schools cricket

 Born at Swaffham, Norfolk, Marcon played for the Eton College First XI in 1841 and 1842, alongside another fast bowler, Harvey Fellows.
 Marcon's pace was so fast that he warranted three long stops, despite the wicketkeeper standing well back.
 WG Grace said that "Harvey W Fellows and W Marcon were two of the fastest and best...I do not think that Fellows or Marcon would now be allowed to bowl.
 Few people nowadays realise how fast they bowled."

 In his book Cricket, W. G. Grace wrote that Marcon's deliveries would smash a stump if making a direct hit without bouncing first; he reported his father saying that he "could hardly trace the ball" when fielding at point.
 Marcon once bowled a ball that knocked the bat out of the batsman's hands and through the wicket.